124938/learning-spark/README.md

 ### (3) YARN Mode:

-* It's a default mode in popular distribution like Cloudera, Hortonworkds, MapR etc.
+Default mode in popular distribution like Cloudera, Hortonworkds, MapR etc.

 * **Pre-Requisite:**
   * Cloudera QuickStart VM should be up & running (Click [here](https://github.com/124938/learning-hadoop-vendors/tree/master/cloudera/_1_quickstart_vm/README.md) to know more details on it)